-Unleavened Dough Unleavened doughs belong to all of those baked treats that don’t rise in the oven (or pot), but rather stay thin or flaky.
+Unleavened doughs belong to all those baked treats that don’t rise in the oven (or pot) but stay thin or flaky.
 A common unleavened dough in baking is “short dough.”
 Most short doughs have a high percentage of fat to flour (like you’ll find in pie doughs, for instance.)
-Other examples of unleavened doughs include tortillas, flatbreads, crackers and pasta.
+Other examples of unleavened doughs include tortillas, flatbreads, crackers, and pasta.
 Pie dough deserves a reference all on its own.
-Short crust pastry and sweet crust pastry doughs can each be used to make pies.
+Shortcrust pastry and sweet crust pastry doughs can each be used to make pies.
 Both contain high amounts of fat, which help the dough get its flaky consistency.
-Sweet crust pastry is just like short crust pastry, but just has an extra helping of sugar sneaked in.
+Sweet crust pastry is just like short crust pastry but just has an extra helping of sugar sneaked in.
 It’s much like our Pure Butter Pie Crust recipe.
 Some chefs define pie crusts as either flaky or mealy.
-Flaky crust is used for non-liquid or cooked fillings.
+A flaky crust is used for non-liquid or cooked fillings.
 It’s achieved by keeping your fat pieces larger after combining.
 Mealy dough is used for pies with a liquid or custard filling.
-It’s more dense, so it can withstand the heavier fillings, and is made by rubbing your fat and flour down to cornmeal-sized pieces.
+It’s more dense, so it can withstand heavier fillings, and is made by rubbing your fat and flour down to cornmeal-sized pieces.

-Non-laminated Pastry These pastries have dough that has not been folded onto itself many times.
+These pastries have a dough that has not been folded onto itself many times.
 Unleavened versions of these types of dough include choux (used in profiteroles and eclairs) and pie dough.
-A leavened version is brioche.
-With all these types of dough, is there one dough to rule them all?
-That's entirely up to you.
-With all this dough diversity, there is something for every taste and preference.
+A leavened version is a brioche.